20 Different Types of Chisels & Their Uses – Which is Right for You?

 Chisels take a lot of abuse.
 After repeated hits on the butt end of the chisel, you’ll start to see it spread out, getting fatter and flatter.
-This is referred to as mushrooming because the butt of the chisel takes on a mushroom shape once it spreads out enough.
+This is called mushrooming because the butt of the chisel takes on a mushroom shape once it spreads out.

 Unfortunately, a mushroomed chisel can be dangerous.
 The mushroomed end is weakened and liable to break off and go flying.
 Dressing is the process of removing the mushroomed head by grinding down the edges until they’re flat again.
 For a complete guide on how to dress a chisel, check out this video.

 Can You Sharpen a Chisel?

 You may not realize this, but using a chisel with a blunt tip is dangerous.
-Naturally, as the tip is continually beaten into hard materials, it begins to lose its sharp edge.
-This means that it takes greater and greater force to get the same effect, leading you to hit it harder and harder.
-As you swing the hammer harder, your risk of injury increases as well since you’re much more likely to slip or miss when banging the chisel so hard.
+Naturally, as the tip is continually beaten into hard materials, it loses its sharp edge.
+It takes greater and greater force to get the same effect, leading you to hit it harder and harder.
+As you swing the hammer harder, your risk of injury increases since you’re much more likely to slip or miss when banging the chisel so hard.

 How Do You Sharpen a Chisel?

 There are several ways to sharpen the tip of a chisel.
-Some require special tools, others you can perform with stuff that’s probably already in your workshop.
+Some require special tools, and others you can perform with items that are probably already in your workshop.

-If you have a workshop or garage full of tools, you most likely have some sandpaper lying around somewhere.
+If you have a workshop or garage full of tools, you most likely have some sandpaper.
 Luckily, that’s all it takes to sharpen your chisel.
 Check out this video to learn how.

-Whetstones are a common tool that can be used to sharpen just about any type of metal blade, including the tip of a chisel.
+Whetstones are common tools that sharpen metal blades, including the tip of a chisel.
 It’s a simple process involving dragging the edge of the chisel’s tip against the whetstone and shaping it.
 To learn the exact steps to take, check out this short video.

 If you have a bench grinder, you can easily sharpen many types of chisels in just a few minutes by shaping the edge on the grinder.
 This video will give you the lowdown on exactly how to do it.